BergQuester/v8tr.github.io/_posts/2018-04-19-core-data-stack-swift-4.md

 We have discussed the components of the *Core Data* framework and how do they play together.

-A Core Data stack can be initialized with the help of `NSPersistentContainer` which takes lots of responsibilities for the stack creation and management off the developers' shoulders.

-We have seen how to setup the *Core Data* stack and perform the basic operations with managed objects, namely: *save, fetch, delete, rollback* and *undo*.
+We have initialized the Core Data stack by means of `NSPersistentContainer`, which takes lots of responsibilities for the stack creation and management off the developers' shoulders.
+We have also performed the basic operations with managed objects, such as *save, fetch, delete, rollback* and *undo*.

-Even though there are plenty of other complex things *Core Data* has up on its sleeve, this article makes a nice foundation to get you off a flying start.
+Even though there are plenty of other complex things *Core Data* has up on its sleeve, this article makes a nice foundation to get you off to a flying start.

 ---